 A minimum of three recitals is required of all performance majors.
-Students should be registered for major lessons in every semester in which a recital is presented, with the exception of the chamber music and lecture recital.
+Students should be registered for major lessons in every semester in which a recital is presented, except for the chamber music and lecture recitals.

 Registration

 Registration for recital dates is set according to schedules and guidelines posted by the Concert Office.
 Students must register for recitals in SIS as well as with the Concert Office.
 Students should take care to register for the correct course number for each recital ("xxx" refers to the departmental prefix):